-An issue raised in the workshops reflected the need for transparent, open and fair communication to the public with contents that needs to be transparent about both pro's and cons.
-In-depth discussion of societally acceptable risk-benefit trade-offs on a technology-by-technology basis is deemed essential to overcome potential scepticism.
+An issue raised in the workshops reflected the need for transparent, open and fair communication to the public that would be transparent and acceptable.
+In-depth discussion of societally-acceptable risk-benefit trade-offs on a technology by technology basis is deemed essential to overcome potential scepticism.